quent329/Copilot-Tutorial-Demo-ICD2O-Assignment-/README.md

 1. **Open a Codespace**:
    - Click the `<> Code` button.
-   - Select `Open with Codespaces` to launch the environment.
+   - Select `Open codespace on main` to launch the environment.

 2. **Prerequisites**:
    - You will either need a subscription fo GitHub Copilot or the Github Student Developer Pack in order to proceed.